How to Handle Errors on Your Credit Report

 You can get a free copy of your credit report at annualcreditreport.com or by calling 1-877-322-8228.

-Beginning in April, 2020, you may check your credit report as often as once a week at annualcreditreport.com.
+Through April, 2022, you may check your credit report as often as once a week at annualcreditreport.com.
 This is so consumers can easily manage and monitor their credit during the ongoing COVID-19 pandemic.

 The three major credit bureaus are allowing the service to continue for the new year.